 The 12 sample objectives of performance management that follow are arranged according to the four perspectives of success used in the Balanced Scorecard (BSC) framework: financial, customer, internal processes, and learning and growth.
 And because the BSC framework directly connects goals with measures and projects, that’s how we present our example goals, along with sample KPIs and some projects to match.
 Here’s how BSC connects the dots, so to speak:

-While the examples below are arranged according to the four BSC perspectives, that doesn’t mean they aren’t applicable to organizations using other frameworks.
-(You can read about other strategic planning models here.)
 No matter what lens you view your strategy through, creating goals that strive to move your organization forward in multiple ways will better position you for the future.
 (You can read more about corporate performance management here.)

 We’re often asked by our clients how many goals they should have.
 Our answer: Usually two to four aligned with each of the perspectives is on point.
 Additionally, you need at least a couple of KPIs matched to each goal, and a supporting initiative for each.
 The more actual data you have that supports those goals the better.